 A: Divorcing parties meet with a team of two evaluators, typically an attorney and a therapist or mental health specialist who have had no prior involvement with the particular case.
-Evaluation teams are comprised of one man and one woman to blunt any gender bias.
-The evaluators then provide their expert assessment of the case’s likely outcome if it were to proceed to a hearing.
+Evaluation teams are comprised of one man and one woman to avoid any gender bias.
+The evaluators then provide their expert assessment of the case's likely outcome if it were to proceed to a hearing.
 The team then provides settlement suggestions and assists in mediating a settlement, if needed.

 Q: When should I start the ENA process?

 A: ENA should be started as soon as possible.
 Once a case has truly gotten going, it may be too late to start ENA.
 This initial meeting takes place within the first 60 days that a case is at issue.
 A joint session is scheduled with the team, the parties, and their attorneys where each party is able to express their concerns, frustrations, feelings, and needs.

 A: Every component of the process is designed to move the parties towards resolution, increasing the likelihood of early settlements and giving the parties the chance to freely discuss – in a safe environment – some of the emotions that can send divorce proceedings off the rails in a traditional approach.